Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: Conclusion

 \section{Conclusion}

-In this paper, we implement Modularis -- an execution engine that is based on sub-operators.
-After sketching design principles that the sub-operators should follow, we propose a set of them and we demonstrate how they can be combined in traditional database operators like a distributed hash join and \texttt{GROUP BY}, and in more complex query plans like sequences of joins and TPC-H queries.

-Through extensive experiments, we show that modularity comes only at a small performance penalty, while the implementation effort is vastly reduced.
-Modularis is an order of magnitude faster than Presto, a data warehouse that supports various storage layers and distributed setups, marginally slower than MemSQL, an in-memory analytics SQL engine, and only 30\% slower than a monolithic high-performance distributed hash join operator.
-Except for their competitive performance, our hardware-agnostic sub-opera\-tors can be combined through simple composition to support arbitrary plans, allowing execution on a variety of different platforms and types of analytics.
+In this paper, we have proposed Modularis---an execution engine based on sub-operators.
+After sketching the design principles that the sub-operators should follow, we propose an initial set of sub-operators and demonstrate how they can be combined to build traditional database operators such as a distributed hash join or a \texttt{GROUP BY} query as well as more complex query plans like sequences of joins and TPC-H queries.
+We show that by changing a small subset of our sub-operators we can execute the same TPC-H query plans on \begin{revision} diverse hardware platforms (RDMA, serverless clusters, smart storage). \end{revision} Through extensive experiments, we show that modularity reduces implementation effort without requiring users to sacrifice performance.
+Modularis is an order of magnitude faster than Presto, a data warehouse supporting various storage layers and distributed setups, and more performant in the majority of cases than SingleStore, an in-memory analytics SQL engine.
+Modularis also outperforms Query-as-a-Service systems such as BigQuery and Athena by simply changing the RDMA-specific operators with dedicated serverless-based ones so that queries run on the cloud.